-IFJ condemns the actions of Iran International to frustrate the recognition process of its affiliate, the NUJ
+IFJ condemns actions of Iran International to frustrate NUJ recognition process

-For many months, Iran International has refused to engage with ACAS (Advisory, Conciliation and Arbitration Service) the UK government’s arbitrator on industrial relations, regarding an application for recognition by the NUJ and suddenly revealed it had signed a recognition deal with an obscure journalists’ union, the British Association of Journalists, which had no members and no prior involvement in the workplace.
+For many months, Iran International has refused to engage with the Advisory, Conciliation and Arbitration Service (ACAS), the UK government's arbitrator on industrial relations, regarding an application for recognition by the NUJ.
+They suddenly revealed it had signed a recognition deal with an obscure journalists' union, the British Association of Journalists (BAJ), which had no members and no prior involvement in the workplace.

-The NUJ has called on supporters of trade union rights in the UK and globally to condemn the British Association of Journalists, which has signed a sweetheart deal with Iran International, despite the overwhelming number of journalists there being members of the NUJ who were engaged in a recognition bid.
-The deal involves the appointment by the company of a senior manager to represent staff, who are now being put under intense pressure to join this union, which is not affiliated to the UK labour federation TUC (Trade Union Congress) and has no international trade union connections.
+The NUJ has called on supporters of trade union rights in the UK and globally to condemn the BAJ, which has signed a sweetheart deal with Iran International, despite the overwhelming number of journalists there being members of the NUJ who were engaged in a recognition bid.
+The deal involves the appointment by the company of a senior manager to represent staff, who are now being put under intense pressure to join this union, which is not affiliated to the TUC and has no international trade union connections.

 Iran International, a Persian language television channel, is owned by Volant Media UK Ltd.